At some point, we wanted to know for sure. How it is with fecal water and zeolite.

 -

-Wu et al. (2013) (see above): In addition to mucosal benefits, a favorable shift in the microbiota was also observed: less E. coli, more lactobacilli in the gut.
+Wu et al. (2013) (see above): In addition to mucosal benefits, a favorable microbiota shift was also observed: fewer E. coli, more lactobacilli in the gut.

 -

 Song et al. (2014) conducted a randomized study with 96 piglets.
-The zeolite group showed not only an increase in blood IgG (improved immune status) but also a significant reduction in pathogenic bacteria.
+The zeolite group showed not only an increase in IgG in the blood (improved immune status), but also a significant reduction in pathogenic bacteria.

 Source: J. Anim.
 Sci.
 92:173–182 -

-Lojkić et al. (2017) analyzed over 70 sources in their review article.
+Lojkić et al. (2017) analyzed over 70 sources in their review.
 They describe zeolite as naturally antidiarrheal, growth-promoting, pH-stabilizing, and immunomodulating.
 (Periodicum Biologorum 119:159–172)

 FAQs:

-Here are the most important questions and answers about the effects of zeolite on diarrhea , the available studies, application and dosage.
+Here are the most important questions and answers about the effect of zeolite on fecal water, the study situation, application, and dosage.

-❓How does zeolite work in the horse's intestines?
+❓How does zeolite work in the horse's gut?

-Zeolite binds excess fluid, toxins, and metabolic waste products in the intestines.
-This makes the stool firmer and can reduce the typical loose stools.
-At the same time, zeolite supports the natural intestinal environment by stabilizing the pH value and relieving the burden on the intestinal flora.
+Zeolite binds excess fluid, toxins, and metabolic products in the intestine.
+This makes the faeces firmer and can reduce the typical running of fecal water.
+At the same time, zeolite supports the natural intestinal environment by stabilizing the pH value and relieving the intestinal flora.

-❓Which studies prove the effectiveness of zeolite for diarrhea?
+❓Which studies prove the effectiveness of zeolite in fecal water?

-Several scientific studies show that zeolite can improve stool consistency and significantly reduce diarrhea.
-Researchers have observed that zeolite, due to its high binding capacity, neutralizes toxins and binds excess fluid.
-Positive effects have been documented, particularly in horses with chronic diarrhea.
+Several scientific studies show that zeolite can improve stool consistency and significantly reduce fecal water.
+Researchers have observed that zeolite neutralizes toxins and binds excess fluid due to its high binding capacity.
+Positive effects have been documented particularly in horses with chronic fecal water.

-❓How quickly does zeolite take effect in cases of diarrhea?
+❓How quickly does zeolite take effect in fecal water?

-Many horse owners report that the consistency of their horse's manure improves after just a few days.
+Many horse owners report that stool consistency improves after just a few days.
 Studies indicate that a noticeable effect usually occurs within 1–2 weeks.
-However, the exact duration depends on the individual horse, its diet, and the underlying causes of the loose manure.
+However, the exact duration depends on the individual horse, its feeding, and the causes of the fecal water.

-Yes, zeolite can be a valuable aid, especially in cases of chronic loose stool.
-Because it binds toxins and regulates excess fluid, many horse owners report a lasting improvement.
-Studies also indicate positive effects in cases of persistent loose stool.
+Yes, especially with chronic fecal water, zeolite can be valuable support.
+Since it permanently binds toxins and regulates excess fluid, many horse owners report a sustainable improvement.
+Studies also point to positive effects in persistent fecal water.

-❓ What dosage of zeolite is recommended for diarrhea?
+❓ What dosage of zeolite is recommended for fecal water?

 The dosage depends on the horse's weight.
-In practice, a daily amount of approximately 10–20 g per 100 kg of body weight has proven effective.
-For an average large horse, this equates to 50–100 g of zeolite daily.
+In practice, a daily amount of approx. 10–20 g per 100 kg body weight has proven effective.
+For an average large horse, this means 50–100 g of zeolite daily.
 It is recommended to start with a smaller amount and gradually increase it.

 ❓What do studies report compared to the experiences of horse owners?

 Studies show the measurable effect of zeolite on gut health and stool consistency.
-Horse owners supplement this picture with numerous positive testimonials: less loose stool, better feed conversion, and an overall more stable digestive tract.
+Horse owners complement this picture with numerous positive experience reports: less fecal water, better feed utilization, and an overall more stable digestive tract.
 Science and practice confirm each other here.

-Conclusion: What we know today – and why this is just the beginning
+⭕️ Conclusion: What we know today – and why that's just the beginning

-Diarrhea is a complex issue.
-Zeolite is not a cure-all or miracle cure – but a powerful, natural aid on the path to balance.
-Studies show that it can bind, soothe, and stabilize.
-And that's precisely why it's worth taking a closer look.
+Fecal water is multifaceted.
+Zeolite is not a panacea or a miracle cure – but a powerful, natural companion on the path to balance.
+Studies show: It can bind, soothe, stabilize.
+And precisely for this reason, it is worth taking a look at it.

-Because when it comes to our horses, it's not just about feeling – but also about sound knowledge.
+Because when it comes to our horses, it's not just about intuition – but also about sound knowledge.

 And yet, every horse remains an individual.

-However convincing many scientific findings may be, they do not replace looking at the individual animal.
-Diarrhea is not a symptom that can be "gotten rid of" with a single remedy.
-It is often an interplay of factors such as husbandry, diet, stress, gut flora, and sometimes also internal history.
+As convincing as many of the scientific findings may be, they do not replace looking at the individual animal.
+Loose droppings are not a symptom that can be "fixed" with a single remedy.
+It is often a combination of husbandry, feeding, stress, gut flora, and sometimes even internal history.

 Zeolite is not a miracle cure.
-But it is a powerful, natural ally.
+But a strong, natural ally.

-It can relieve stress on the intestinal environment, stabilize digestion, and gently support the organism.
-And that's exactly what many horses need: inner grounding, inner peace – and a person who listens.
+It can relieve the gut environment, stabilize digestion, and gently support the organism.
+And that's exactly what many horses need: grounding within, calm in the system – and a human who listens.

-The studies confirm what many have already felt: nature works.
+Studies confirm what many have already felt: Nature works.

-Quiet, deep, and sometimes more complex than you might think.
+Quietly, deeply, and sometimes more complex than one might think.

 1 comment